Last updated on

 Multi-purpose lighting is gaining popularity in the design world.
 Specifically speaking, lighting that can transition from light to heavy with the move of a switch.
 In other news, wall lamps and sconces are also making their way back into the design market.
 These light accessories free up some table space or some standing space, whichever the case may be.

 Just because you have a small living room, doesn’t mean you have to fill it with little furniture and accessories; the same goes for a large room.
-It is best to think outside of the box, and House Tipster can help you with that.
+It is best to think outside of the box.
 Purchase an oversized lamp for a small room or a small side table for a big room; they’ll make a statement by merely being present.

 Mirrored shutters and mirrored screens are finding their place amongst many living rooms, and for good reason.
 These unique accessories make a room feel larger, no matter the size.
 All you have to do is be mindful that you don’t place the mirror where you and your guests can see a reflection back, as this may make some feel uncomfortable.